ilozano2/spring-cloud-gateway-active-health-check/README.md

 Nowadays, services are compounded by other upstream services.
 This accelerates development and allows modules to be focused on specific responsibilities increasing their quality.
 This is one of the main things the microservices approach tries to solve.
 However, jumping from one service to another could add extra latency, and this latency could be dramatically higher when the services are not responding.

 If you are running microservices, you want to prevent your upstream services from being called when they are not working properly, even if they are using a circuit breaker pattern.
 It will also generate a penalty in the time response.
-For this reason, it is important to actively check your services in order to always call responding upstream services.
+For this reason, it is important to actively check your services to always call responding upstream services.

 Last but not least, the features can be combined with a Circuit Breaker library to immediately fall back on an alternative endpoint without suffering the first miss penalty.